University of Chicago: Research

 The University of Chicago has been the site of various experiments and academic movements.
 The university has played a role in shaping ideas about the free market and is the namesake of the Chicago school of economics, the school of economic thought supported by Milton Friedman and other economists.
 The university's sociology department was the first independent sociology department in the United States and gave birth to the Chicago school of sociology.
+The Chicago school of mathematical analysis is a school of thought in mathematics that emphasizes the applications of Fourier analysis to the study of partial differential equations and was founded at the Universty of Chicago in the 1950s.
 The university was the site of the Chicago Pile-1 (the first controlled, self-sustaining human-made nuclear chain reaction, part of the Manhattan Project), of Robert Millikan's oil-drop experiment that calculated the charge of the electron, and of the development of radiocarbon dating by Willard F. Libby in 1946.
 The chemical experiment that tested how life originated on early Earth, the Miller–Urey experiment, was also conducted at the university.
 REM sleep was discovered at the university in 1953 by Nathaniel Kleitman and Eugene Aserinsky.

 The University of Chicago Department of Astronomy and Astrophysics operated the Yerkes Observatory in Williams Bay, Wisconsin from 1897 until 2018, where the largest operating refracting telescope in the world and other telescopes are located.

 Professional schools

-The university contains seven professional schools and the Graham School of Continuing Liberal and Professional Studies.
+The university contains seven professional schools, as well as the Graham School of Continuing Liberal and Professional Studies.